kiboschool/tk-future-proof-with-python/src/future-proof-with-python/try-kibo-onboarding.md

 ## Sign up for a live class and select a study time

 **Live class**: This is a mandatory class which happens once a week on Zoom.
 This is one of the most loved parts of the program!
 You get a chance to solve problems and learn with amazing instructors.
-Each live cllass class takes place on Thursdays, and is 1 hour and 30 minutes long.
+Each live class class takes place on Thursdays, and is 1 hour and 30 minutes long.

 **Study time**: This is a time range when you will be most available to study weekly.
 Depending on the time range you pick, you will be added into squads with peers who also pick a similar time range.
 During orientation, you and your squad memebers will collectively decide the day and specific time (within the time range) that you would meet virtually to study.